drophero/platform-integration/README.md

 **The plugin only makes proactive calls to refresh catalog during installation time**, the rest of the time waits until their catalog callback it's called.
 This first sync must be performed using <code>[GET /v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions)</code> call instead of the "from" function.
 The rest of the time we must use <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code>.

+**The plugin must store the last time called**, this date time (seconds from epoch) will be use every time the plugin calls to the API using <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> wich is nearly all the time except during installation (first sync).

+Go to <code>[/v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md)</code> to get more dails about this process.

 #### DropHero Managed Products

 Let's supose this, you have an eCommerce with your own products but you want to use DropHero too. ¿What happens?
-So what we need here is some way to keep marked and **take the control** of these products and **using EAN codes to find them**.
+So what we need here is some way to keep marked and **take the control** of these products.

-Every time we're about to sync our catalog need to check this:
+We will use **EAN codes to find them**, every time we're about to sync our catalog need to check this:

 - What ean's are coming from DropHero API?
 - Any of these EAN's coming are already in my eCommerce?

 **If some EAN is already inside or eCommerce, we will "mark it" as DropHero managed**.
 This can be done by attaching some extra parameter into the database, or keeping a very careful control inside some sort of file.
 The thing is we need to know if this product will be processed by DropHero or manually by the eCommerce itself.

-**The plugin must store the last time called**, this date time (seconds from epoch) will be use every time the plugin calls to the API using <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> wich is nearly all the time except during installation (first sync).

-Go to <code>[/v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md)</code> to get more dails about this process.

 #Orders synchronization & status management.